Thirteenth Avenue (Brooklyn): Growth

 Observers credit the younger generation of Borough Park, who prefer to do business with other Jews, for fueling 13th Avenue's commercial growth.
 Most businesses are independently owned.
-One sign of the strong 13th Avenue economy is the heavy concentration of banks lining the avenue, including two JP Morgan banks standing one block apart, at 48th and 49th streets.
+One sign of the strong 13th Avenue economy is the heavy concentration of banks lining the avenue, including two Chase banks standing one block apart, at 48th and 49th streets.
 In 2009 a ten-block strip of 13th Avenue, from 45th to 55th Streets, had 14 banks, with two more opening by 2010.
 Flushing Bank and Northfield Bank joined the mix in 2012.

 The avenue has achieved global recognition, especially among Israeli expatriates and tourists.
 In 1987, The Park House Hotel opened its doors between 12th and 13th avenues on 48th Street as the first kosher Hotel in Borough Park.
 In 1999 a 52-room luxury kosher hotel, the Avenue Plaza Hotel, opened on 13th Avenue, becoming the first hotel to appear in the neighborhood in more than a decade.
 These hotels along with many area merchants specifically accommodate the needs of visiting Hasidic tourists.